 - Eliminate malignant cells in people with cancer

 - Disable the immune system in people with an autoimmune disease

 - Destroy the bone marrow in people with other marrow-related diseases

-Alternatively, some patients (typically those who are older or have additional health problems) get low-dose conditioning in preparation for a mixed chimerism transplant.
-It’s designed to weaken, but not destroy, their bone marrow and immune system so their body can more readily accept the donor’s stem cells.
+Alternatively, some patients (typically those who are older or have additional health problems) get reduced-dose conditioning—designed to weaken, but not destroy, their bone marrow and immune system so their body can more readily accept the donor’s stem cells.

-When your doctor or nurse talks about “monitoring your counts,” they are talking about levels of blood cells, including white blood cells, red blood cells and platelets.
+When your doctor or nurse talks about monitoring your counts, they are talking about numbers of blood cells, including white blood cells, red blood cells, and platelets.
 For instance, after your transplant, the team monitors your absolute neutrophil count (or ANC) while watching for signs of engraftment.
 Neutrophils are a type of white blood cell and are first responders to fight infection.